ImperialOctopus/avalon-app/design/script.md

+# Avalon Script

+Variations:

+- Verbose (expert)
+- Flair
+- Voice-specific

+Voices:

+- Synth
+- Cathy
+- Duck

+## Verbose

-Everyone close your eyes and extend your hand info a fist in front of you.
-Minions of Mordred open your eyes and look around so that you know all agents of Evil.
-Minions of Mordred close your eyes.
+Everyone close your eyes (and extend your hand into a fist in front of you) Minions of Mordred (not Oberon) open your eyes and look around so that you know all agents of Evil Minions of Mordred close your eyes
-All players should have their eyes closed and hands in a fist in front of them.
-Minions of Mordred - extend your thumb so that Merlin will know of you.
+Minions of Mordred (not Mordred himself) extend your thumb (so that Merlin will know of you) Merlin, open your eyes (and see the agents of evil) Minions of Mordred put your thumbs down
+Merlin, close your eyes
+Merlin and Morgana extend your thumbs (so that Percival may know of you) Percival, open your eyes (so you may know Merlin and Morgana) Merlin and Morgan put your thumbs down
+Percival close your eyes
-Merlin, open your eyes and see the agents of evil.
+Everyone open your eyes
-Minions of Mordred - put your thumbs down and re-form your hands into a fist Merlin, close your eyes.
-All players have their eyes closed and hands in a fist in front of them Everyone open your eyes.